animenon/PAL_Market/README.md

 ---
-page_type: sample
+page_type: PAL Market
-description: "This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux."
+description: "PAL Markets is an app which can be used to predict Closing price for the day of any given stock.."
 languages:
 - python
 products:
 - azure
 - azure-app-service
+- Python
+- Flask and ML modules (python)
 ---

-# Python Flask sample for Azure App Service (Linux)

-This is a minimal sample app that demonstrates how to run a Python Flask application on Azure App Service on Linux.

-For more information, please see the [Python on App Service quickstart](https://docs.microsoft.com/azure/app-service/containers/quickstart-python).

-# Contributing
+# PAL Market App!

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+PAL Markets is an app which can be used to predict Closing price for the day of any given stock..